Christmas on the East Coast

 The town of Hamina dates back to the 17th century.
 However, it was destroyed in the Great Northern War and rebuilt in the circular town plan in the 1720s.

 Shop for gifts and walk around the old town looking for Christmas calendar windows.
 A new calendar window opens every day, Dec 1-24, at 6 pm, and there is often a song, a poem, or a snack on offer for the ceremony.
-Take advantage of this adorable tradition, organized in Hamina for the tenth year in a row.
+Take advantage of this adorable tradition, and mark these dates in you calendar.

 Kotka – Harbor City on an Island